bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Next, take m and reduce it modulo N. Then add N if necessary to ensure that m is odd.
 At this point we recode m into a signed digit representation of 63 base 16 signed, odd, digits.
-The following algorithm accompishes this task.
+The following algorithm accomplishes this task.

 ~~~~
 for i=0 to 62: